I am humbled to present The Marigold Project, a private foundation to address issues of racial, social and economic justice.

 It’s powerful to admit you don’t know something.
 That’s one of the things I love about traveling and meeting new people all the time.
 We all seem to have pieces of a larger puzzle and we can connect those pieces to lift each other up.

 Let’s change things.
-Let’s work to provide the services that society needs to care for our most vulnerable.
 As we move forward in this work, I would be honored to have your support.